5 Steps to becoming a CPA in Missouri

 1. Get Your Education

 a.
 Request literature from Missouri colleges and universities with accounting programs.
-The Missouri State Board of Accountancy requires each certified public accountant practicing in the state to have earned 150 semester hours of college credit and a bachelor’s degree.
+The Missouri State Board of Accountancy requires each certified public accountant practicing in the state to have earned 150 semester hours of college credit and at least a bachelor’s degree.

 b.
 Missouri has a residency requirement for its CPAs.
 This means that you must either be a resident of, be regularly employed in, or have a place of business in Missouri in order to be eligible to take the Uniform CPA Exam and become licensed as a CPA in Missouri.

 c.
 If you are still attending college or have just graduated, make sure that the Missouri State Board of Accountancy will recognize your college credits.
-The Missouri Board of Accountancy defers to the National Association of State Boards of Accountancy (NSBA) with regard to school accreditation.
+The Missouri Board of Accountancy defers to the National Association of State Boards of Accountancy (NASBA) with regard to school accreditation.
 NASBA currently recognizes all regional accrediting agencies:

 - Middle States Association of Colleges and Schools